Analysis | If there is any real evidence of fraud, Mr. President, it’s time to put up

 A large volume of accusations is not itself evidence.

-• That suspicious-seeming things didn't happen.
-In the wake of the election, again mostly because of a pareidoliac effort to suss out anything fraud-adjacent to bolster Trump's case, there have been a number of claims made about the vote which simply aren't true.
+• That suspicious-seeming things didn’t happen.
+In the wake of the election, again mostly because of a pareidoliac effort to suss out anything fraud-adjacent to bolster Trump’s case, there have been a number of claims made about the vote that simply aren’t true.

 It's not true, for example, that more absentee ballots were returned in Pennsylvania than were sent out.
 It's not true that big cities were suspiciously pro-Biden; in fact, some cities were more favorable for Trump than they were four years ago.
 (That includes Detroit.)
 Several of the examples of dead people voting highlighted by the Trump campaign were no such thing.
 A claim made by a postal worker in Pennsylvania about ballots being tampered with was later recanted.

-The Post's fact-checking team has rebutted a wide array of claims about fraud.
-If your evidence of fraud is something which has already been proven to be untrue, it is therefore not evidence of fraud.
+The Post’s fact-checking team has rebutted a wide array of claims about fraud.
+If your evidence of fraud is something that has already been proved to be untrue, it is therefore not evidence of fraud.

 • That isolated examples of fraud occurred.
 Asked by ABC News earlier this month, most states indicated that they had seen a few isolated incidents of apparent fraudulent activity.
 But scale is important here: Trump's team is alleging that tens of thousands of votes in multiple states were submitted fraudulently.
 That a guy in Pennsylvania tried to get a ballot for his dead mother is not evidence that thousands of people in the state did so successfully and without anyone noticing.